 SAIM2420 - Interest: taxation of interest: joint accounts

 Where interest arises on an account held in the joint names of spouses or civil partners, each will normally be taxable on half of the interest, under ITA07/S836.
 Where, however, their beneficial entitlement to interest (or any other income from a jointly owned asset) is not actually 50:50, they may elect to be taxed on their actual entitlement.
-Full guidance on the meaning of ‘beneficial interest’, ‘common ownership’ and ‘joint ownership’ in the context of income from jointly owned property is at IN125 onwards (SAIM20000).
+Guidance on jointly held property, previously found at IN115+, can be found at TSEM9805 onwards (SAIM20000).
 Note that certain cases require referral to CAR (Charities, Assets and Residence: Trusts).

 Where a savings account or other source of interest is owned jointly by persons who are not spouses or civil partners, they will be taxed on the interest to which they are actually entitled.
 In most cases, the practical result is that interest will be split equally between the account-holders.
 This is because bank, building society or similar accounts in joint names are normally in joint ownership (in England and Wales, the account holders are joint tenants).
 This means that each account holder is entitled jointly to all of the funds in the account, and interest is paid to the account holders jointly.
 It does not matter how much money each has contributed.